-D-aic-2: Number of CSEDW members with a documented change in need whose service plan was revised.
-Numerator- Number of CSEDW participants with a documented change in need whose service plan was revised.
-Denominator- Number of CSEDW members with a documented change in need.
+D-aic-2: Percent of CSEDW members with a documented change in need whose service plan was revised.
+Numerator- Number and percent of CSEDW participants with a documented change in need whose service plan was revised.
+Denominator-Number of CSEDW members with a documented change in need.